depop-archive/archived-sloc_report/README.md

 # Supported Python Versions

-Python Project Template supports the following versions out of the box:

-* CPython 2.7, 3.3
+* CPython 2.7
-* PyPy 1.9

-CPython 2.6, and 3.0-3.2 may also work but are at this point unsupported.
-PyPy 2.0.2 is known to work but is not run on Travis-CI.
+Other Pythons may also work but are at this point unsupported.

 Jython_ and IronPython_ may also work, but have not been tested.
 If there is interest in support for these alternative implementations, please open a